-For the appointment of Plante & Moran, PLLC as the Bancorp's auditors for the fiscal year ending December 31, 2020 to be ratified, more votes must be cast by holders of shares of the Bancorp's common stock in favor of the proposal than are cast against it.
+For the appointment of BKD as the Bancorp's auditors for the fiscal year ending December 31, 2022 to be ratified, more votes must be cast by holders of shares of the Bancorp's common stock in favor of the proposal than are cast against it.
 Abstentions and broker non-votes will not be included in the vote count and will have no effect on the outcome of the proposal.

-Recommendation of the Board
+Recommendation of the Board of Directors

-The Board unanimously recommends that shareholders vote "FOR" ratification of the appointment of Plante & Moran, PLLC as the Bancorp's independent registered public accounting firm.
-Proxies solicited by the Board will be so voted unless sharehold ers specify otherwise on their proxy cards.
+The Board unanimously recommends that shareholders vote "FOR" ratification of the appointment of BKD as the Bancorp's independent registered public accounting firm.
+Proxies solicited by the Board will be so voted unless shareholders specify otherwise on their proxy cards.